MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 ---

 > [!NOTE]
-> The Service Connector creates a secret in the container app that contains the value for `AZURE_SQL_CONNECTIONSTRING`, which is a password free connection string to the Azure SQL Database.
-For more information, see the sample value from [User-assigned managed identity authentication](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java#user-assigned-managed-identity).
+> The Service Connector creates a secret in the container app that contains the value for `AZURE_SQL_CONNECTIONSTRING`, which is a password-free connection string to the Azure SQL Database.
+For more information, see the sample value from the [User-assigned managed identity](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java#user-assigned-managed-identity) section of [Integrate Azure SQL Database with Service Connector](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java).

 ### Test the application

-Use the following command to get a fully qualified url to access the application:
+Use the following command to get a fully qualified URL to access the application:

 #### [Bash](#tab/in-bash)